yuval-beiser/algo-trading/AllCode.md

 }

-//close long position with take profit after small profit if marketposition = 1 and rtPosition = 1 //there is long position open
+//close long position with take profit after small profit if marketposition = 1 //and rtPosition = 1 //there is long position open
 //and
 //rtPosition =1
 and